Songs

 Click Here for tab for Jane Says by Jane’s Addiction

-This is a very colorful and lively song that not only makes great use of acoustic rock guitar and drums, but it’s even got a steel drum in there which sounds delightful!
-This was a single released from their album ‘Nothing’s Shocking’ and was their first-ever song to chart, climbing its way to the number 6 spot on the US alternative charts.
-It’s also a fan favorite so often makes its way into their live performances.
+This is a very colorful and lively song that not only makes great use of 12 string guitar and drums, but it’s even got a steel drum in there which sounds delightful!
+This was a single released on their album Nothing’s Shocking and was their first-ever song to chart, climbing its way to the number 6 spot on the US alternative charts.
+It’s also a fan favorite, so it often makes its way into their live performances.

-There are only 2 riffs to this song, with the intro jumping between G and A finishing off with a little descending pentatonic lick.
+There are only 2 riffs to this song, with the intro jumping between G and A, finishing off with a little descending pentatonic lick.
 The most important part is the strumming which goes D-D-dU-U-uDuD where the capitalized letter indicates accents.
 After a few minutes of practice, you’re sure to nail it.

-Knocking On The Heavens Door by Bob Dylan
+Knocking on Heavens Door by Bob Dylan

-This track was written by Bob Dylan as part of the original soundtrack to the popular movie ‘Pat Garrett and Billy the Kid’.
-It appeared during a key moment in the movie initially, but then a few months after the movie’s release the song was then re-released as its own single and ended up becoming one of his most popular tracks.
+This track was written by Bob Dylan as part of the original soundtrack to the popular movie Pat Garrett and Billy the Kid.
+It appeared during a key moment in the movie, then a few months after the film’s release, the song was re-released as its own single and ended up becoming one of his most popular tracks.
 It’s even been covered by musical legends such as Eric Clapton and Guns N’ Roses.

 The song primarily sticks to a really simple 3 chord progression which is G, D, and Am7.
-However, on the second repetition, it adds in that low C note on top of the Am7 turning it into a Cmaj chord.
+However, on the second repetition, it adds in that low C note on top of the Am7, turning it into a Cmaj chord.
 It also makes good use of upstrokes during the strumming which follows the pattern D-D-U-U-UDUD.

 Layla (unplugged) by Eric Clapton